pepkit/looper/README.md

 [![Documentation Status](http://readthedocs.org/projects/looper/badge/?version=latest)](http://looper.readthedocs.io/en/latest/?badge=latest)
 [![Build Status](https://travis-ci.org/pepkit/looper.svg?branch=master)](https://travis-ci.org/pepkit/looper)

-`Looper` is a pipeline submission engine that reads [standard PEP format](http://pepkit.github.io) and maps sample inputs to any command-line tool.
+`Looper` is a pipeline submission engine.
+It reads project metadata in [standard PEP format](http://pepkit.github.io) and maps sample inputs to any command-line tool.
 It provides a convenient interface for submitting pipelines for bioinformatics research projects with many samples.

 Looper was conceived to use [pypiper pipelines](https://github.com/epigen/pypiper/), but it is in fact compatible with any tool that can be run via the command line.